collinalexbell/chiron/morphology.md

 - Will it be a full centar?
 - Will it be a humanoid robot riding a horse robot?

+The answer after some deliberation is that Chiron the robot will be an actual centar.
+See [Centauro](https://www.youtube.com/watch?v=L7JssknlCvw) for inspiration here

 The quadrapede will probably have wheels

 # Reference Examples